Skip to main content

 }

 In Svelte components, export let declarations serve double duty: they define component props and regular exports.
-Fallow cannot distinguish between props (which are used by consumers via the template) and utility exports that may genuinely be unused.Impact: Some unused exports in .svelte files may not be reported.Workaround: There is no configuration workaround for this.
+Fallow can’t distinguish between props (used by consumers via the template) and utility exports that may genuinely be unused.Impact: Some unused exports in .svelte files may not be reported.Workaround: No configuration workaround exists.
 Review Svelte component exports manually.
-Utility functions should be extracted into separate .ts files where fallow can track them accurately.
+Extract utility functions into separate .ts files where fallow can track them accurately.

 CSS and SCSS files are parsed with lightweight regex extraction rather than a full CSS parser.
-This covers the most common patterns but not the full CSS specification.What’s tracked:
+This covers the most common patterns but not the entire CSS specification.What’s tracked:

 • @import and @use statements